AviatrixSystems/avxlabs-docs/ace_pro/docs/lab2.md

 Navigate to your POD Portal, locate the `Gatus widget`, and select **_aws-us-east-2-spoke1-test1_** as an example.

 Then, sign in to the Gatus app.
+In the ICMP section, you’ll see the results gradually turn green.

 ```{figure} images/lab2-gastusfinal00.png
 ---